TheIoTLearningInitiative/CodeLabs/Gods/BolonTsakab/documentation/BolonTsakab.md

 > Ah Bolon Dzacab 'Innumerable Generations', the Lightning god, patron of the harvest and the seeds. (https://en.wikipedia.org/wiki/List_of_Maya_gods_and_supernatural_beings)

-> Hardware, Software, and Soft Skills Local Training Program
+> Hardware, Software, and Soft Skills Training Program

 - __Core__
   - The Hardware and Software Basics